adhering/midl-website/pages/midl-kickoff.md

 Whether you are new to the community and don't want to go to the Zürich alone or you are a MIDL veteran who cannot wait to see your peers again to push your excitement for Switzerland: Meet up with with fellow young researchers from all over the world who are going to attend MIDL 2022 in person just before you head off to Zürich.

-The event will take place on **29.06.2022** as a **virtual event** via Gather.Town and addresses young researchers (in its broadest sense) that will attend MIDL 2022 in person.
+The event will take place on **29 June 2022** as a **virtual event** via Gather.Town and addresses young researchers (in its broadest sense) that will attend MIDL 2022 in person.

 ---